gabrielcarlli/quake-log-reader/README.md

 # Quake 3 log parser

-This is the project I made for the Banking Jr. Software Engineer opening
+This is the project I made for the Jr. Software Engineer opening

 <details>
 <summary><h3><b>Project Info</b></h3></summary>